Cursor

 codingby anysphere

-The AI code editor built on VS Code that turns natural language into working software across your entire codebase.
+The AI code editor and unified agent workspace built on VS Code that turns natural language into working software across your entire codebase.

 Key features